urban-bot/urban-bot-starter-javascript/README.md

 ![](https://i.ibb.co/6PWkWbd/js.png)
 # Urban Bot Starter

 Develop chatbots with zero configuration using javascript.
+If you want to use typescript use [ts starter](https://github.com/urban-bot/urban-bot-starter-typescript).

 ## Launch
 ```shell